Bedrock-OSS/bedrock-wiki/docs/scripting/custom-command.md

     "dependencies": [
         {
             "module_name": "@minecraft/server",
-            "version": "2.0.0-beta" // needs to be the latest or it will break ( latest as of 1.21.80 ) }
+            "version": "2.1.0-beta" // Needs to be the latest beta or it will break (latest as of 1.21.90) }
     ]
 }